Shipping with this method takes 3-5 days

 What Metoprolol Is and How It Works

-Youdrugstore is a licensed Canadian pharmacy based in Manitoba that meets Canadian pharmacy standards.
-Prescriptions are reviewed by licensed pharmacists before dispensing, and you can order brand or generic medicines online at Canadian prices.
+YouDrugstore is a licensed Canadian pharmacy in Manitoba; pharmacists review prescriptions before dispensing, and you can order brand or generic medicines and OTC items online at Canadian prices, with customer-service chat during posted office hours.

 Dosage and Usage

-- Swallow extended-release tablets whole.
-Do not crush or chew them.
+- Swallow extended‑release tablets whole; do not crush or chew.

 Benefits and Savings